 - (i) These Faculty follow the guidelines in Chapter IV.
 Paragraphs C, D, & E for evaluation and promotion.
 The full-time, non-tenured faculty member will receive a yearly contract noting rank, salary, and terms of employment until the end of their sixth year probationary period.
 After the sixth year, the division may recommend to the Faculty Status and Development Committee and the Provost that the individual be given a three-year contract.
 If both the Faculty Status and Development Committee and the Provost agree, then the individual will be given the three-year contract, renewable given the timely fulfillment of the equivalent of post-tenure review. - (ii) This includes librarians, full-time faculty who also coach or hold other administrative roles, and all other faculty who are hired on a non-tenure track basis. - (iii)Degree Requirement: Ideally, such personnel would have the terminal degree in their disciplines.
-However, frequently the combination of the appropriate Masters degree and experience in the field will be sufficient for consideration. - (iv) In addition to the benefits described in the Employee Handbook, full-time faculty who receive a 12 month annual contract are eligible for paid vacation as it is defined in the Staff Handbook.

-c) Part-time, non-tenured

-- (i) These Faculty follow the guidelines in Chapter IV.
+However, frequently the combination of the appropriate Masters degree and experience in the field will be sufficient for consideration. - (iv) In addition to the benefits described in the Employee Handbook, full-time faculty who receive a 12 month annual contract are eligible for paid vacation as it is defined in the Staff Handbook. - c) Part-time, non-tenured - (i) These Faculty follow the guidelines in Chapter IV.
 Paragraphs C & D for evaluation.
 They receive a yearly contract noting rank, salary, and terms of employment. - (ii) Degree Requirement: Ideally, such personnel would have at least a degree in their disciplines.
-However, frequently the combination of the appropriate Masters degree and experience in the field will be sufficient for consideration.
+However, frequently the combination of the appropriate Masters degree and experience in the field will be sufficient for consideration. - d) Adjunct - (i) These Faculty follow the guidelines in Chapter IV.
+Paragraphs C & D for evaluation.
+Each semester, they receive a contract for their services with a per credit hour stipend.